Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Impact of Mt Pinatubo Volcanic Eruption

 Previous literature has found that the effect of the Mt.
 Pinatubo eruption on surface temperature mostly took place in the two-year period following the eruption \citep{robock1983circumglobal, self1993}.
 Therefore, we give $\tau_0$ an equal weight discrete uniform prior covering the months in the following two years and the last month in the data: $\{1991/06, 1991/07, \ldots 1993/06, 1995/12\}$.
 The last time point, $1995/12$, indicates the possibility that there is no observed changepoint at any of the locations.

-Similar to aerosol data, we apply Model (\ref{eq:1}) with $\sigma^2_1 < \sigma^2_2$, $\sigma^2_1 > \sigma^2_2$, and $\sigma^2_1 = \sigma^2_2$ on surface temperature and compare the results of the three model in Table \ref{tab:temp_summ1}.
-Again, the mean shift only model ($\sigma^2_1 = \sigma^2_2$) achieves the lowest DIC, and the estimated variance change parameter $\sigma^2_\gamma$ for the two variance shift models is very small compared to $\sigma^2_1$/$\sigma^2_2$.
-We thus proceed our analysis under the assumption $\sigma^2_1 = \sigma^2_2$.
+Similar to the AOD data, we apply Model (\ref{eq:1}) with $\sigma^2_1 < \sigma^2_2$, $\sigma^2_1 > \sigma^2_2$, and $\sigma^2_1 = \sigma^2_2$ to surface temperature and compare the results of the three models in Table \ref{tab:temp_summ1}.
+Again, the mean shift only model ($\sigma^2_1 = \sigma^2_2$) achieves the lowest DIC, and the estimated variance change parameter $\sigma^2_\gamma$ for the two variance shift models is very small compared to $\sigma^2_1$ or $\sigma^2_2$.
+We thus proceed with our analysis under the assumption $\sigma^2_1 = \sigma^2_2$.
 Table \ref{tab:temp_summ1} reports the posterior mean and the 95\% credible interval of key parameters.
-Unlike the aerosol data, the mean shift parameter $\gamma_{0F}$ for temperature is significantly negative, indicating the global cooling effect of eruption consistent with other literature.
-The slope parameter $\gamma_{1F}$ is also significantly negative, indicating continued cooling of the global temperature during the time period considered in our data.
+Unlike the AOD data, the mean shift parameter $\gamma_{0F}$ for temperature is significantly negative, indicating the global cooling effect of eruption consistent with other literature.
+The slope parameter $\gamma_{1F}$ is also significantly negative, indicating continued cooling of the global temperature after the changepoint during the time period considered in our data.

 Figure~\ref{fig:surface_lat_mean} shows the posterior mean of $\mu_1$ and $\mu_2(\bs, t)$ for the temperature series at each latitude, separated at the posterior mode of $\tau(\bs).$ Our method detects changepoints for all latitudes in the range $(56^\circ S - 49^\circ N)$ except for latitudes $18.5^\circ S, 26.5^\circ N, $ and $34.0^\circ N.$ No changepoints were detected in the southern $(86^\circ S - 63.5^\circ S)$ and northern $(56.5^\circ N - 86.5^\circ N)$ ends of the globe.
-The posterior probability of having no changepoint ranges from 0 to 0.0112 for detected latitudes and 0.7955 to 0.9986 for the undetected latitudes.
+The posterior probability of having no changepoint ranges from 0 to 0.0112 for the detected latitudes and 0.7955 to 0.9986 for the undetected latitudes.
 The detected changepoints range from Sep 1991 - May 1992.
-See Table~\ref{tab:surface_temp_res} in the Supplement for further details.
+See Table 1 in the Supplement \citep{supp} for further details.
+The lack of changepoint in the latitudes $18.5^\circ S, 26.5^\circ N, 34.0^\circ N$ may potentially be due to low signal-to-noise ratio in the subtropics (roughly 23$^\circ$ to 35$^\circ$ north and south) which are particulary synoptically active \citep{mcclain2004subtropical, ryoo2008variability, lensky2018synoptic}.
+As shown in Figure \ref{fig:surface_lat_mean}, at all these three latitudes, we observe a noticeable drop in the temperature shortly after the Pinatubo eruption but then immediately followed by a rise, likely due to the volatile nature of subtropics.
+The few data points in the temperature drop make the changepoint detection very challenging as they simply behave like noise.
+In conclusion, we cannot assert that these three latitudes were not affected by the Mt.
+Pinatubo eruption, but the fingerprint of the eruption on those latitudes (if any) is brief and weak that can be easily masked by the natural fluctuation, based on the MERRA-2 data we used in our analyses.